-Izmir, villages in Turkiye affected by wildfires now under control
+Turkiye’s Izmir, Hatay and Syria’s Latakia regions impacted by wildfires

-Three have died as blaze continues to rage in southern coastal area of Dortyol in Hatay province, which borders Syria.
+Three have died in Turkiye as blaze continues to rage in southern province, which borders Syria.

-A forestry worker injured in a wildfire in the western Turkish province of Izmir has died from his injuries, raising the death toll in recent days from the fires to three, as the blaze in villages of the Odemis district was brought under control but emergency crews continued to battle one in a province bordering Syria.
+A forestry worker injured in a wildfire in the western Turkish province of Izmir has died from his injuries, raising the death toll in recent days from the fires to three, as emergency crews also continued to battle a blaze in a province bordering Syria.

+Turkiye sent two firefighting aircraft to help battle wildfires in neighbouring Syria on Saturday.

 Recommended Storieslist of 3 items